galinaki/Lyrics/README.md

 ## Project Name

-Mood Lyric
+Lyric Mood

 ## Project Description

 Find lyric of your favorite song by song title, artist name.
-Save it to your favorite.
+Choose a background.

 ## API and Data Sample